dwightjack/vue-types/packages/docs/guide/validators.md

 ### oneOf

-Validates that a prop is one of the provided values.
+Validates that a prop matches one of the provided values.

 <CodeExample>